Each season, we encourage readers to “share your blessings” with those in need.

 Throughout the area, there are dozens of local nonprofit groups who are committed to serving those in need.

 These groups can always use our help.
-Below is a listing of local helping organizations seeking donations of either money, items, or both.
+Here is a listing of local helping organizations seeking donations of either money, items or both.
 In this season of giving and Thanksgiving, please share your blessings, by giving to those less fortunate.

 Animal Advocates of Howard County is a nonprofit dedicated to helping animals.
-We support and assist county-run shelter with adoptions, rescue and medical assistance, and provide free and reduced-cost spay and neuter programs as well as educational programs.
+They support and assist county-run shelter with adoptions, rescue and medical assistance, and provide free and reduced-cost spay and neuter programs as well as educational programs.
 410-880-2488, ext.
-3 or email@example.com or www.animal-advocates.org.
+3, or email@example.com or animal-advocates.org.

-Wish List: Gift cards for veterinary services at vets who participate in our programs, gift cards from stores that don’t sell pets and adopters who will consider older pets or those with special needs.
-Happy Holidays to all Howard County pet owners-remember, your pet deserves a lifetime commitment.
+Wish list: Gift cards for veterinary services at vets who participate in the programs, gift cards from stores that don’t sell pets and adopters who will consider older pets or those with special needs.

 The Arc of Howard County helps people with intellectual and developmental disabilities achieve full community life — one person at a time.
 410-730-0638 or archoward.org.

-Wish List: A variety of gift cards for Home Depot, Lowe’s, Target, Walmart and Costco; gift cards and tickets for movies, bowling, restaurants, sporting events, performing arts and community events.
-Includes arts and craft supplies, such as crayons, markers, scissors, card stock, construction paper and modeling clay; cards and card games, 100 (or less) piece puzzles, new math activity books, composition books, new ballpoint pens; household items, such as TVs, DVD players, Android tablets, vacuum cleaners, new sheet sets for all sizes, portable CD and radio players, laundry soap and books for children and young adults.
+Wish list: A variety of gift cards for Home Depot, Lowe’s, Target, Walmart and Costco; gift cards and tickets for movies, bowling, restaurants, sporting events, performing arts and community events; arts and craft supplies, markers, scissors, card stock, construction paper and modeling clay; cards and card games; 100-piece (or less) puzzles; new math activity books; composition books; new ballpoint pens; household items, such as TVs, Android tablets, vacuum cleaners, new sheet sets for all sizes, portable CD and radio players, laundry soap and books for young adults.

 Better Bedrest is a telephone support group for women placed on bed rest due to high-risk pregnancies and offers one-time emergency grants to help pay a small bill.
 410-740-7662 or betterbedrest.org.

-Wish List: Donations to the BBR Emergency Grant Fund to help a mom with a high-risk pregnancy pay a bill up to $500.
+Wish list: Donations to the BBR Emergency Grant Fund to help a mom with a high-risk pregnancy pay a bill up to $500.
 Donations can be sent to Better Bedrest, P.O.
-Box 212, Savage, MD 20763.
+Box 212, Savage, MD 20763, or betterbedrest.org.
 All donations are tax deductible.

 Bread of Life Food Pantry provides food and toiletry items, as well as clothing items when available, to people in need within the community.
 First Baptist Church of Savage, 8901 Washington St. 301-725-3944.

-Wish list: Non-perishable food donations including breakfast cereal and peanut butter and toiletry items can be dropped off at 6:30 p.m. on Thursdays at the pantry at the back of the church building.
+Wish list: Nonperishable food donations including breakfast cereal and peanut butter and toiletry items can be dropped off at 6:30 p.m.
+Thursdays at the pantry at the back of the church building.
 Call the church office to arrange a special drop-off time.

 The Community Knitting and Crochet Group of Howard County has for 20 years knitted and crocheted afghans, blankets, hats, scarves and baby wear for many charities, hospitals and nursing homes.
 Howard County Recreation and Parks, 7120 Oakland Mills Road, Columbia, MD 21046.
-To arrange a donation, contact Melissa Byrne at 410-313-4704 or howardcountymd.gov.
+To arrange a donation, contact Anna Hunter at 410-313-4686 or howardcountymd.gov.

 Columbia Pregnancy Center is a crisis pregnancy center offering counseling, resource services, practical support and confidentiality at no cost.
 410-730-3223 or columbia-pregnancy.org.

-Wish list: Newborn sleepers, newborn onesies, sizes 4 and 5 diapers, receiving blankets, pacifiers and new newborn outfits for sizes/ages 0 to 3 months.
+Wish list: Sizes 4 and 5 diapers, receiving blankets, pacifiers and new newborn outfits for sizes ages 0 to 6 months.